 Birds of the Peruvian Amazon rainforest

 Going into the Amazon rainforest is not only about seeing terrestrial and aquatic life or majestic forests; it is also about looking up to find just a few of the 1,300 species of birds that live in the dense jungle.
-Explore some of these with us:
+Thanks to conservation and awareness plans, government administrators such as SERNANP (National Service of Natural Protected Areas of Peru) have managed to help many of these birds overcome the status of "Endangered Species" in Peru.

 Harpy eagle (Harpia harpyja)